GG666/Lecture/Chpater (C_English_Pointer).md

 ```

-Before we go into the practice, there is a very important thing that we must remember : **release of the memory**.
+Before we go into the practice, there is a very important thing that we must remember: **release of the memory**.

 When using static memory allocation, the memory will be released after the program ends.
 But the memory that we get in run-time has to be recycled manually.